RinaldoBenaccetta/isidom/readme.md

 ### $getAttributes

-Return an object filled with all attributes and values of the specified HTMLElement.
+Returns an object filled with all attributes and values of the specified HTMLElement.

 #### Parameters